Anataban Campaign: History

 In The Guardian, the Anataban collective said, "We are tired of war and all the suffering that comes with it.
 We are tired of just sitting by and seeing our country burn.
 We are tired of having a country with vast natural resources and yet a crashing economy.
 We are tired of the fact that we have a beautiful cultural diversity that is destroyed by tribal animosity.
 We are tired of having a starving population yet we have a fertile land.
 We are tired of being used to kill ourselves for the benefit of a few".

 On September 21, 2016, the International Day of Peace Anataban distributed 1000 white handkerchiefs with the message "we are sorry for what we have done to each other" written on them.
 They spoke with people in the streets, apologizing for what they have had to endure in this country.

 In 2017, Anataban launched the campaign "#BloodShedFree2017" It seeks a genuine and permanent ceasefire in South Sudan; security for all citizens; an end to ethnic targeting and violence; protection of the right to free speech; and a return to justice and the rule of law.

+On September 14, 2024, it received the "Aglaya International Award" for its contribution to the Culture of Peace, from the Artisophia Foundation, in the Canary Islands (Spain).